-Is anyone still doing good, old-fashioned machine learning or programming?
+Is anyone still doing good, old-fashioned programming?
 Or is everyone prompting and trying to tame LLMs (and asking themselves why)?

-Here’s a small programming challenge, an old-fashioned brain teaser and a balm for the soul.
+Here’s a small programming challenge, a brain teaser and a balm for the soul.

 Motivation